-Previous estimates claimed that one in every one-hundred Canadians have this disability.
-Current studies suggest that closer to four to five per cent of individuals in Canada have FASD, around 1.4 million people.
+Previous estimates claimed that one in every hundred Canadians have FASD.
+Current studies suggest that number is closer to four to five per cent, around 1.4 million people.

 Despite 40 years of public health campaigns warning against the risks associated with alcohol use in pregnancy, prevalence does not appear to be decreasing.
-A common misconception is that FASD is associated with social, ethnic, or cultural background, but the majority of women in Canada drink alcohol and FASD can affect all cultures and ethnicities that consumes alcohol.
+A common misconception is that FASD is associated with social, ethnic, or cultural background, but the majority of women in Canada drink alcohol.
+FASD can affect all cultures and ethnicities that consume alcohol.

-FASD Counselling and Consulting offers BC's only FASD tailored counselling services.
+FASD Counselling and Consulting offers BC's only FASD tailored play therapy and expressive arts services.

 It is estimated that 4-5% of all Canadians are affected by FASD.
 The nervous system begins developing from implantation.
 If you know you are pregnant or are trying to get pregnant, please avoid alcohol.